kgalanty/ChatManager/README.md

 ### `lib/app/Consts/moduleVersion.php`

 - This file contains current version of the module.
-It must be in sync with currently used front-end.
+It must be in sync with currently used set in front-end.

 Value is stored in `versionMixin.js` - `packageversion`.

 ### `lib/app/Consts/LiveChatConsts.php`